ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 await ipfs.pubsub.publish("example_topic", "Hello world!");
 ```

 This is effectively what the chat demo is doing.
-It's subscribing to a global topic (named "discochat-global"), and simply relaying the messages people type around over PubSub.
+It's subscribing to a global topic (named "example_topic"), and simply relaying the messages people type around over PubSub.

 ### Possible browser pitfalls